+The original brick structure was enlarged by twenty-four feet to the south in 1928.
+At that time, the stage was used for vaudeville and other dramatic productions, and for silent films.
+Talking pictures started in 1929.
 The theater was remodeled in 1949 with a new terracotta tile façade and enlarged marquee.
 It was run as Moscow’s premier movie theater by the Kenworthy family until the late 1980s when it was leased until its gift to the Kenworthy Performing Arts Centre, Inc. in 2000.
 The theater was placed on the National Register of Historic Places in 2002.

 As an outgrowth of its traditional role, the Kenworthy now actively supports artistic presentation of both local and nationally known artistic performers.
 In addition to an ongoing film schedule and periodic use for plays by local theatre companies, the venue can be rented for a variety of public engagements including private film screening, fashion shows, public lectures, workshops, concerts and fund raising events.

 For performing arts organizers, the Kenworthy provides a 330-seat auditorium, 1,000 square foot stage, performance sound and lighting equipment, food and drink sales area, lobby, box office, marquee advertising on Main Street, and Internet promotion.